 Elephant Ear Plant Cultivars & Their Uses

 There are several attractive Colocasia varieties.
-All are members of the Araceae family.
+All are members of the family Araceae.
 One of the toughest is the edible Colocasia esculenta.
 This cultivar is also called Dasheen or Taro.
 This variety is grown in abundance in tropical settings.
 It produces a starchy tuber used as the basis for the diet in much the same way you find rice or potatoes used in many cultures.

 The Elephant Ear plant can also be mildly poisonous to cats and dogs.
 If your pet ingests Elephant Ear, the result can be an upset stomach, difficulty swallowing, excessive salivation, vomiting, and irritation of the tissues of the mouth.